 I am a founding member of the club, having started out with my littermate teammates, Bailey and Newman.
 My first trial was in 2002 and the rest is history.
 I was hooked!
 My dogs and I travelled all over the Maritimes in the early days going to as many trials as we could.
 Bailey was the first dog in the NB/PEI region to earn her Lifetime Achievement Award, and Newman was the third (coming in after Toffee, my daughter’s dog).
 I began teaching in 2004 and have attended many seminars over the years taught by World Team members such as Kathy Keats, Teresa Rector, Susan Garrett, Justine Davenport, Jess Martin, and Rebecca McKay.
 The sport of agility is evolving at a rapid rate and staying on top of the latest handling methods is half the fun.
 I have competed at every Regionals since I started and attended most Nationals.
 Bailey is a past winner of the 22” division at Regionals (2004) and 10” veterans (2009 and 2010).
 Newman took a while to get the hang of the sport, but was a winner of the 16” veterans division (2011).
-I have since retired both Bailey and Newman, retriever mixes, and am now training and trialing with my young dog, Rowdie, a Pyrenean Shepherd.
+I have since retired both Bailey and Newman, retriever mixes, and am now training and trialing with my 8 year old dog, Rowdie, a Pyrenean Shepherd, and my 3 year old Border Collie, Keg.

 Starting out as a kid who just followed Mom around back in 2001, agility quickly became a major focus in my life.
 I started out running my mom’s dog, and then moved on to running fellow competitor’s dogs.
 I became the first participant in the Junior Handler program in the Maritimes, and gained valuable experience by working with and handling several different breeds, with varying skill sets.